Mazianos/Distanced/README.md

 * [Contents](#content)

 ## General Info
 This browser based web application to ...
+edited by Rimpei Shiratori

 ## Technologies
 Technologies used for this project: